nexmo-se/opentok-windows-stream-as-ndi-source/README.md

 # Vonage Render to NDI
-This prohject shows how to use Custom Audio drivers and Video renderer to creata an NDI source from Opentok Streams
+This project shows how to uses Subscriber.AudioData event and Video renderer to creata an NDI source from Opentok Streams.
+This sample will create different streams for different Subscribers (multi NDI Streams)

+Stream names will be "NDIlib Send Example: <STREAMID>"

 ## Prerequisites

 - NDI SDK for Windows (NDI 5) - https://www.ndi.tv/sdk/
 - NDI Tools.
 I used the **NDI Studio Monitor** to view NDI Streams - https://ndi.tv/tools/
 - Vonage Video Account
-- Vonage Video SDK for Windows (OpenTok.Client v2.23.1)
+- Vonage Video SDK for Windows, OpenTok.Client v2.23.1 (Important, required for AudioData Event)

 ### NDI Setup